Having no menstrual periods is called amenorrhea.

 If women have been having menstrual periods, which then stop, they may have secondary amenorrhea.
 Secondary amenorrhea is much more common than primary.

-Menstrual periods are regulated by a complex hormonal system The female reproductive system consists of the external genital organs and internal genital organs.
-The breasts are sometimes considered part of the reproductive system.
-However, other parts... read more .
+Menstrual periods are regulated by a complex hormonal system Overview of the Female Reproductive System .
 Each month, this system produces hormones in a certain sequence to prepare the body, particularly the uterus, for pregnancy.
 When this system works normally and there is no pregnancy, the sequence ends with the uterus shedding its lining, producing a menstrual period Menstrual Cycle Menstruation is the shedding of the lining of the uterus (endometrium) accompanied by bleeding.
 It occurs in approximately monthly cycles throughout a woman's reproductive life, except during... read more .
 The hormones in this system are produced by the following:

 Other hormones, such as thyroid hormones and prolactin (produced by the pituitary gland), can affect the menstrual cycle.